idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book.md

 **Frequent feedback for in progress work in both the what and how dimensions**

-**Mechanism Time Horizon:** Just happened, or about to happen.
-**Conversation Frequency:** As needed every 1-4 weeks.
-Intent: Provide immediate observed feedback, for something that is about to happen (like reviewing a document), or a de-brief after a critical meeting or review
+Provide immediate observed feedback, for something that is about to happen (like reviewing a document), or a de-brief after a critical meeting or review

 I keep my eyes open for opportunities for feedback from my observations, and from soliciting feedback from peers and partners.
 I take the feedback and figure out the best way to give it.